Superconducting Acoustogalvanic Effect in Twisted Transition Metal Dichalcogenides

 To describe the superconducting state, we construct the unstrained Bogoliubov-de Gennes (BdG) Hamiltonian,

-whose eigenstates and eigenvalues are evaluated with keeping only the first-order interlayer coupling to calculate response functions~\cite{Supplemental}.
-Various pairing symmetries have been proposed for tWSe$_2$, including chiral/nematic \( p \)- and \( d \)-wave states~\cite{Belanger2022-oa,Wu2023-oy,Schrade2024-cx,Guerci2024-zc}.
-In the main text of this Letter, we consider both the chiral and nematic \( d \)-wave states as promising candidates of superconductivity in tWSe$_2$~\cite{Belanger2022-oa,Wu2023-oy}.
+whose eigenstates and eigenvalues are evaluated by keeping only the first-order interlayer coupling to calculate response functions~\cite{Supplemental}.
+Various pairing symmetries have been proposed for tWSe$_2$, including chiral/nematic \( p \)- and \( d \)-wave states~\cite{Belanger2022-oa,Klebl2023-qr,Wu2023-oy,Schrade2024-cx,Guerci2024-zc} and a pair-density-wave (PDW) state~\cite{Wu2023-oy,Klebl2023-qr}.
+In the main text, we consider both the chiral and nematic \( d \)-wave states as promising candidates of superconductivity in tWSe$_2$~\cite{Belanger2022-oa,Klebl2023-qr,Wu2023-oy}.
 The corresponding order parameters are given by $\Delta(\bm{k})=\Delta(T)(k_x^2-k_y^2+2ik_xk_y)/k^2$ and $\Delta(T)(k_x^2-k_y^2)/k^2$, respectively, with $k=|\bm{k}|$.
 The gap amplitude is assumed to follow a phenomenological temperature dependence $\Delta(T) = \Delta_{0}\tanh\qty[1.74\sqrt{\frac{T_c}{T}-1}]$ with $\Delta_{0} = 1.76\,k_{\rm B}T_{\rm c}$, where $T_{\rm c}=0.426$\,K is the critical temperature for the twist angle $5.0^\circ$~\cite{Guo2025-kt}.
-The chiral/nematic \( p \)-wave state~\cite{Schrade2024-cx,Guerci2024-zc} is discussed in the Supplemental Material (SM) and shown to exhibit qualitatively similar behavior to the \( d \)-wave states.
+The chiral/nematic \( p \)-wave state~\cite{Schrade2024-cx,Guerci2024-zc} is discussed in Sec.~S5 of the Supplemental Material and shown to exhibit qualitatively similar behavior to the \( d \)-wave states.
+The case of PDW state is left as an intriguing future issue since it involves the intra-valley pairing and its SAW responses will probe information similar to the optical responses.
+This, in turn, may allow SAWs to distinguish the PDW state from nematic and chiral $p$- and $d$-wave states.

-\textit{SAWs and pseudo-gauge fields}.--- To discuss superconducting SAWs responses, we consider SAWs propagating along the surface of the tWSe$_2$ [see Fig.~\ref{fig:tWSe2+SAW:image}], introducing a spatio-temporally periodic strain in the crystal lattice.
+\textit{SAWs and pseudo-gauge fields}.--- To discuss superconducting SAWs responses, we consider SAWs propagating along the surface of the tWSe$_2$, which introduce a spatio-temporally periodic strain in the crystal lattice, as shown in Fig.~\ref{fig:tWSe2+SAW:image}.
 In particular, we focus on the Rayleigh-type SAWs, which can be excited under traction-free boundary conditions on piezoelectric substrates~\cite{Nie2023-cd}.
-The Rayleigh-type SAWs propagating on the surface of piezoelectric substrates in the $xy$ plane are described by the displacement field $ \bm{u}(\bm{r},t) = \Re\qty[\qty(u_{L}{\hat{Q}}+iu_{z}\hat{z})e^{i(\bm{Q}\cdot\bm{r}-\Omega t)}]$.
-Here, $u_L$ and $u_z$ are the longitudinal and out-of-plane components, $\vb*{Q}={Q\hat{Q}=}Q(\cos\varphi,\sin\varphi)$ is the in-plane propagating wave vector with $\varphi$ being an azimuthal angle, and $\Omega$ is the frequency of SAWs applied to tWSe$_2$.
+The Rayleigh-type SAWs propagating on the surface of piezoelectric substrates in the $xy$ plane are described by the displacement field